rksharmany/leader_readme/README.md

 ---

 ## I. My Philosophy: The "High-Performance" Operating Model
 This document is designed to shorten our learning curve.
 I am **intense, obsessive, and dynamic**.
 I value high-performance systems—both in code and in people.
 I don’t expect you to be a mind reader, so here is the operating manual for working with me.
 While I am a natural skeptic, my baseline is **Positive-Sum Thinking**.
 I operate under the belief that for us to win, others don't have to lose.
-I am constantly looking for structural leverage where the team, the business, and the individual all gain value simultaneously.
+I am constantly looking for ways where the team, the business, and the individual all "win" simultaneously.
 If I’m pushing you, it’s because I see an opportunity to expand the "win" for everyone.

 I operate with three distinct lenses:
 1.  **The High-Performance Protector:** I am a fierce advocate our org and our mission.
 I view us as elite athletes; I expect elite performance but will stand in the gap to ensure you have what you need to win.